-Option two

-Cambridge International A Level

-(remainder of A Level)

-Cambridge International AS Level

-(AS is first half of A Level)

-Students take the Cambridge International AS Level in Year 1 and in Year 2 complete the Cambridge International A Level.
+Option two Option three Option one Cambridge International A Level (remainder of A Level) Cambridge International Year 2 Cambridge International AS Level (standalone AS) Cambridge International AS Level (AS is first half of A Level) A Level Year 1 Students take the Cambridge International AS Level only.
+The syllabus content for Cambridge International AS Level is half Students take the Cambridge International AS Level in Year 1 and in Year 2 complete the Cambridge International A Level.

-Option three

-Cambridge International A Level

-Year 1

-Year 2

 Students take all papers of the Cambridge International A Level course in the same examination series, usually at the end of the second year of study.

-presenting ordered and coherent arguments independent learning and research.

-Back to contents page